 The resource discovery procedures allow discovering of resources residing on a CSE.
 The use of the Filter Criteria parameter allows limiting the scope of the results.

 Resource discovery shall be accomplished using the RETRIEVE method by an Originator which shall also include the root of where the discovery begins: e.g. <CSEBase>.
 The unfiltered result of the resource discovery procedure includes all the child resources under the root of where the discovery begins, which the Originator has a Discover access right on.
+Only two options for the Result Content parameter are allowed for Discovery related RETRIEVE methods (see section 8.1.2)

 Filter criteria conditions may be provided as parameters to the RETRIEVE method.
 The filter criteria conditions describe the rules for resource discovery, e.g. resource types, creation time and matching string.
 The filter criteria can also contain the parameters for specifying the maximum size of the answer (upper limit).
 Table 8.1.2-1 describes the Filter Criteria parameter.